 Pranjul Srivastava is a Managing Director and Head of Business Development in North America for Edelweiss Financial Services Inc. He is in charge of developing and cultivating relationships with institutional investors and marketing Edelweiss’s various alternative strategies.
 Prior to joining Edelweiss, Pranjul worked with Jina Ventures, a niche private equity firm focused on the secondary market within emerging markets.
 He has also worked at JPMorgan Chase and AllianceBernstein in an institutional sales role.
 Pranjul holds a Bachelor’s Degree in Economics from Tufts University and has an MBA from Thunderbird, The School of Global Management

-Rajul Kadakia is Cofounder and Managing Partner at Tech Girl, a social platform designed to empower and support female tech entrepreneurs from idea to funding.
+Rajul Kadakia is the Cofounder and CEO at Tech Girl, a social platform designed to empower and support female tech entrepreneurs from idea to funding.
 She is a serial tech entrepreneur and angel investor passionate about emerging trends in technology, mentoring female founders and working with early-stage startups on product, team, pricing, go-to-market, partnerships and fundraising.

-Rajul currently serves on the Boards of American Friends of Edelgive, the philanthropic arm of Edelweiss and Korrd, a NFT marketplace for emerging music artists to connect with fans.
-She is also on the investment committee of South Coast Angels and serves as an advisor to several early-stage tech startups.
+Rajul currently serves on the boards of The University of Texas McComb’s School of Business and American Friends of Edelgive, the philanthropic arm of Edelweiss.
+She is also a Managing Partner at Golden Seeds and serves as an advisor to several early-stage tech startups.

 Fergus Fleming has 25 years of financial services experience in emerging markets covering institutional equities, investment banking and capital raising.
 He has run businesses for global financial services firms including Barings, HSBC and ABN AMRO in London, New York, India and Singapore.
 For the last 10 years he has worked with Edelweiss Financial Services where he has played an integral role in scaling the Alternative Asset Management business of Edelweiss, through establishing strategic partnerships and sourcing LP commitments from leading Pension Funds, Insurance Companies and Asset Managers in Canada and the US.
 Fergus is graduate of Oxford University and is married with two children.